SudheerVadrevu/ai-ml-devops-dv2578/Day-01/What is AIOps _ AIOps Roadmap.md

 ---

-**2. What is AI Ops?**
+**2. What is AIOps?**

-AI Ops is the application of **AI and ML techniques** to IT operations.
+AIOps is the application of **AI and ML techniques** to IT operations.
 It continuously analyzes IT data, detects anomalies, predicts failures, and even automates issue resolution.

 AI Ops operates on **three core principles** (The "Three A’s of AI Ops"):